Bath

-When it was founded in the 1st century AD, the Roman city of Aquae Sulis was a destination for its natural hot springs.
-Today, Bath continues to draw visitors for its spa pedigree, as well as its extraordinary heritage.
-Unique among British cities, Bath’s wealth of Roman history and landmarks have earned it UNESCO World Heritage distinction, and have made it a beautifully evocative destination besides.
-On your next tour of Roman Bath, get up close and personal with the area’s millennia-old history at these five key landmarks.
+Unique among British cities, Bath’s wealth of Roman history and landmarks has earned it a UNESCO World Heritage distinction and made it a beautifully evocative destination.
+On your next tour of the Roman Baths, get up close and personal with the area’s millennia-old history at these five key landmarks.

 The Roman Baths